Vegan For Life

 The study by Yamada et al. was further confounded by adding valine (an amino acid that can be converted into MMA when B12 is deficient) to the subjects' diet in order to increase MMA levels so that a difference could be seen.
 The valine did not appear to do this when given without the nori, and no control groups were included, making the results even more difficult to interpret.

-Other studies have measured the B12 analogue content of nori, but without testing to see if they could lower MMA levels:
+Other studies have measured the B12 analogue content of nori, but without testing to see if it could lower MMA levels:

 - Watanabe F, Takenaka S, Katsura H, Miyamoto E, Abe K, Tamura Y, Nakatsuka T, Nakano Y. Characterization of a vitamin B12 compound in the edible purple laver, Porphyra yezoensis.
 Biosci Biotechnol Biochem.
 2000 Dec;64(12):2712-5.
 (Abstract)